renpy/renpy/sphinx/source/config.rst

     entirely, although we don't recommend that, as rollback is useful to let the user see text he skipped by mistake.

+.. var:: config.help = "README.html"

+    This controls the functionality of the help system invoked by the help button on the main and game menus, or by pressing f1 or command-?.

+    If None, the help system is disabled and does not show up on menus.
+If a string corresponding to a label found in the script, that label is invoked in a new context.
+This allows you to define an in-game help-screen.
+Otherwise, this is interpreted as a filename relative to the base directory, that is opened in a web browser.

 .. var:: config.hide = renpy.hide

     A function that is called when the :ref:`hide statement <hide-statement>`